-Plastic Ocean Project, Inc. (POP) has teamed up with North Carolina Wildlife Federation (NCWF) and together is sponsoring the planting of 1 tree for every 25 lbs. of trash we remove from the North Carolina environment.
+Plastic Ocean Project, Inc. (POP) has teamed up with the North Carolina Wildlife Federation (NCWF) and together is sponsoring the planting of 1 tree for every 25 lbs. of trash we remove from the environment.
 Due to the increasing frequency of super storms, communities are losing their old growth trees at an alarming rate.
-These storms also compound the amount of manmade debris entering our rivers, waterways, and oceans.
-Trees help slow down the progression of storms inland, reducing the number of buildings destroyed, and uptake CO2, among our greatest defense against climate change.
+These storms also compound the amount of man-made debris entering our rivers, waterways, and oceans.
+Trees aid in slowing down the progression of storms inland and reducing the number of buildings destroyed.
+Trees also uptake CO2, among our greatest defense against climate change.
 Trees4Trash addresses two major environmental issues ocean debris and climate change.

-We will be planting at various locations in and around North Carolina, including parks that lost trees from storms.
+We conduct plantings at various locations in and around North Carolina, including parks that lost trees from storms.
 That’s just a start.
-We work with the Alliance for Cape Fear Trees to help plant trees and the New Hanover County Arboretum to help select native trees.
+The Plastic Ocean Project works with the Alliance for Cape Fear Trees to help plant trees and the New Hanover County Arboretum to help select native trees.
 Cape Fear Academy and the New Hanover Waste Management Habitat Conservation and Restoration Stewardship Program has set aside locations for us to plant, and we will continue to add additional locations.
-The trees are purchased from the NC Forest Service and supported by donations to Plastic Ocean Project and NC Wildlife Federation.
+The trees are purchased from the NC Forest Service and supported by donations to the Plastic Ocean Project and NC Wildlife Federation.

-One of the many outcomes is that Trees4Trash can be replicated anywhere.
+One of the many benefits is that Trees4Trash can be replicated anywhere!
 We hope to continue to build partnerships with this program and restore the environment by removing man-made debris and increasing the tree canopy across our country.